carleshf/personal_site/content/fun/book-and-rose-2021.md

   - St. Jordi
 ---

-Once again I am coding a virtual rose to offer to my loved ones.
-This time I'm bringing some changes since it is not a "static one".
+Once again I am coding a digital rose to offer to my wife.
+This time I'm bringing some changes since it is not a "static one" 😉.

 If you press on the following picture you'll be moved to `itch.io` so you can play this _super-minigame_ where you have to find the 5 hidden roses in the garden.